crdcamp/HindSite/README.md

 portfolio_sims[:, m] = np.cumprod(np.inner(weights, dailyReturns.T)+1) * initialPortfolioValue # Cumulative product of the daily returns and the initial portfolio value
 ```

 Clearly, the calculations are completely reliant on Gaussian concepts.
-The entire Cholesky part is completely dependant on the randomly generates distribution assigned to ```Z```.
+The entire Cholesky part is fully dependant on the randomly generated distribution assigned to ```Z```.
 The result of the simulation is founded on a basic Gaussian concept.
 This is all I need to know.

+While this mini experiment was largely a waste of time, I at least have a better conceptual understanding.
 Now it's time to take some of Taleb's advice.

-# The Power Law and Talebs Lover Benoit Mandelbrot
+# The Power Law and Talebs Lover - Benoit Mandelbrot

-As much as I want to get ahead of myself and start immediately applying Talebs ideas to a Monte Carlo simulation, let's get some foundational understanding first.
+As much as I want to get ahead of myself and start immediately applying Talebs ideas to a Monte Carlo simulation, let's get some very general conceptual understanding first.

+Taleb mentions his admiration of Benoit Mandelbrot frequently in "The Black Swan".
+It was Mandelbrot that introduced him to many fascinating concepts, the most notable for me being The Power Law.
+The Power Law at it basis (and after a quick Google search) is a relationship where a change in one quantity causes a proportional change in another quantity, **regardless of the initial size of those quantities**.

+Welcome to Extremistan!
+This is a place that'll give a warm welcome to Mr. Mandelbrot.

+I'll just start with Wikipedia for our introduction.
+Here are the biggest takaways:
+* **Statistical Incompleteness**: The Power Law model does not obey the paradigm of statistical completeness.
+* **Scale Invariance** Scaling with the power law causes only a proportionate scaling of the function itself.
+* **Lack of Well-Defined Average Value**: The mean is well-defined, but the variance is not, implying they are capable of **black swan** behavior.